dolvui/Chess/README.md

 it seems working pretty well after some opti, the minmax is on a good road, just add the alphabeta to be more accurate

-after that ,the compute of the heuristic and minmaxAB's optimization is the only right path to follow
+-I think the minmax algoritm is working after some tweaks after that ,the compute of the heuristic and minmaxAB's optimization is the only right path to follow

 ### add prom moves for futur bots